 Finals will be given during last week of each semester.
-Students will receive a progress report on the Friday before finals week letting them know if they are required to take finals due to grades lower than A's or B's as of that date (these grades may NOT BE THE FINAL GRADE in the course, but grades to that date).
+Students will receive a progress report approximately a week before finals, letting them know if they are required to take finals due to grades lower than A's or B's as of that date (these grades may NOT BE THE FINAL GRADE in the course, but grades to that date).
 Students will not be expected to take finals if the following are met: